-The release of ChatGPT has caused a huge hype around the technology behind it: Generative Pretrained Transformer-3 (commonly known as GPT-3 and its later versions: GPT-3.5 and GPT-4).
-No wonder!
-Being able to perform NLP tasks with high accuracy, it can automate many language-related tasks, such as text classification, question answering, machine translation, and text summarization; it can be used for generating content, analyzing customer data, or developing advanced conversational AI systems.
+The release of ChatGPT has caused a huge hype around the language models behind it: GPT-3, and the later versions, GPT-3.5, GPT-3.5-turbo, and GPT-4.
+No wonder, as they’re pretty capable!
+These models can perform NLP tasks with high accuracy and automate many language-related tasks, such as text classification, question answering, machine translation, and text summarization; they can be used for generating content, analyzing customer data, developing advanced conversational AI systems, and more.

-If you’re reading this article, you’ve probably had a chance to play around with ChatGPT already or seen it in action featured on Youtube, blogs, and social media posts, and now you’re thinking about taking things to the next level and harnessing the power of GPT for your own projects.
+If you’re reading this article, you’ve probably already had a chance to play around with ChatGPT or seen it in action featured on YouTube, blogs, and social media posts, and now you’re thinking about taking things to the next level and harnessing the power of GPT models for your own projects.

-Before you dive into all the exciting possibilities and plan your product’s roadmap, let’s address one important question:
+But before you dive into all the exciting possibilities and plan your product’s roadmap, let’s address one important question: How much does it cost to use GPT-3 in a commercial project?

 How much does it cost to use GPT-3 in a commercial project?
 OpenAI API pricing overview